Last updated: 03/04/2014

 Limits on SDD

-Article 2.1, para 3 of the Communiqué No. 5 imposes limitations on the application of SDD.
-Moreover, the obliged parties are obliged to evaluate, separately for every transaction, whether there is any scope for abuse in terms of money laundering and terrorist financing, as set out in Article 2.1, para 5 of the Communiqué No. 5.
+Article 2.1, paragraph 3 of the Communiqué No. 5 imposes limitations on the application of SDD.
+Moreover, the obliged parties are obliged to evaluate, separately for every transaction, whether there is any scope for abuse in terms of money laundering and terrorist financing, as set out in Article 2.1, paragraph 5 of the Communiqué No. 5.

 No Verification of Companies Listed on the Stock Market and Public Institutions

-The obliged institutions, including lawyers, shall register any information and any relevant authority certificates for any natural persons authorised to undertake transactions on behalf of the client, where the client is a public administration or a professional institution.
-The obliged institutions, including lawyers, are not obliged to verify the address and other contact details of any such natural persons.
+The obliged persons, including lawyers, shall register any information and any relevant authority certificates for any individual authorised to undertake transactions on behalf of the client, where the client is a public administration or a professional institution.
+The obliged persons, including lawyers, are not obliged to verify the address and other contact details of the individual.

-Moreover, if the client is a company listed on the regulated stock exchange, the necessary information can be registered without the need for verification thereof.
-However, the IDs and confirmation that the natural persons possess the authority to act on behalf of these legal entities shall still be determined, in accordance with the Regulation on AML Measures.
+Moreover, if the client is a company listed on the regulated stock exchange, the necessary information can be registered without the need for verification.
+However, the IDs and confirmation that the individual possesses the authority to act on behalf of these legal entities shall still be determined in accordance with the Regulation on AML Measures.

 ARE LAWYERS PERMITTED TO RELY ON THIRD PARTY DUE DILIGENCE?
 IF YES, PLEASE DESCRIBE.